dahromy/glide-symfony/README.md

 ### In Twig Templates

-You can use the `glide_asset` Twig function to generate URLs for your images:
+You can use the `glide_asset` Twig function or the `glide` filter to generate URLs for your images:

+1. Using the `glide_asset` function:

 ```twig
 <img src="{{ glide_asset('path/to/image.jpg', {w: 300, h: 200}) }}" alt="My Image">